gifaeriyanto/reactism-templates/README.md

 	git clone https://github.com/GifaEriyanto/nextjs-starter.git

-Or you can using the CLI version with `Reactism`
+Or you can use CLI with `Reactism`

 	npm i -g reactism